This page contains affiliate links. Please read our disclosure for more info.

 The Testaccio food market is just one of the reasons to visit (or even stay in) this untouristy neighborhood—see our Testaccio Rome neighbourhood guide for more of our favourite things to do and eat.

-If you are looking for a place to stay in Testaccio (which we recommend to escape the crowds), Hotel Re Testa has stylish studio apartments right in the market building.
+If you are looking for a place to stay in Testaccio (which we recommend to escape the crowds), this stylish two-bedroom Testaccio Boutique Apartment is opposite the market.

-We also love this Testaccio Airbnb apartment where we spent a month and it’s just a five-minute walk from the market.
+We stayed in an Airbnb apartment in the neighbourhood where we spent a month and it’s just a five-minute walk from the market (the one we stayed in is sadly no longer available, but there are plenty of others in the area).

 What are your favourite stalls in the Testaccio market?
 Leave a comment below and let us know.